WattTime/aer-test-docs/transition.md

 As a generalization, most query responses will now contain two stanzas: data and meta. data contains point times, values and optional pointwise metadata related to the filtering criteria provided in an array, and meta is a map/dictionary describing the returned data, including any potential warnings or issues encountered.

-Where in the past a user could request data from `/v2/data` and `/v2/index` using GPS lat/long as inputs, these endpoints `/v3/historical` and `/v3/forecast/index` now accept only the region parameter as input to define the location.
+Where in the past a user could request data from `/v2/data` using GPS lat/long as inputs, the endpoints `/v3/historical` now accept only the region parameter as input to define the location.

 In order to avoid potential ambiguity and confusion, timezones are now required on all user-provided timestamps.
 Previously if timestamps lacked timezone information, UTC was assumed.
 That must now be made explicit at request time.